Amiralizim/Networking/README.md

 ## Setups:
 Before running our code, there are a few python and sql scripts that needs to be run in the following order:

 - **Make sure you are at the Networking_dataset directory**
-- First move the `Networking_dataset/21-Network-Traffic/extract.py` to the `21-Network-Traffic` folder where the data csv is (basically put extract.py in the same folder as the data csv).
-Run `python extract.py` to change formatting of the data csv files.
+- First move the two data sets found at the links above in `Networking_dataset/21-Network-Traffic/` directory to the
-Make sure you have docker and docker-compose install on your computer.
+- Run `python extract.py` to change formatting of the data csv files.

 - If you have mysql install:

         mysql -uroot -proot
         source tableSetupShort.sql

-- With Ubuntu operating system you can use the docker-compose.yml file for your sql instance:
+- With Ubuntu operating system you can use the docker-compose.yml file for your sql instance, make sure docker and docker-compose are installed on the computer:

         Start the docker container: docker-compose up -d Run bash on the docker compose: docker-compose exec db bash